frnsys/konbini.py/readme.md

 }]
 ```

-When a checkout occurs, the tax amount will be computed using the first matching tax.
+When a product (non-subscription) checkout occurs, the tax amount will be computed using the first matching tax.
+For subscriptions, see the Stripe setup above.

 In Stripe, go to [`Settings > Orders`](https://dashboard.stripe.com/account/relay/settings).
 For Live mode (and for development, Test mode), change `Taxes` to `Callback` and in the `Callback` field add `https://yoursite/shop/checkout/tax` (change `shop` as needed to your `KONBINI_URL_PREFIX`).